wikz/Connect-vue-with-firestore/README.md

-# Connect vue with FireStore
+# Connect Vue with FireStore

 ## The Case Study
 This repo allows user to fill data in a form and auto sync it with Google Cloud Firestore.
 On successful update Google Fire Function calculates form completion progress which get synched with front-end Client as well.